Himalayan Yoga Academy

 • Drub Abuse

-Sign & Symptoms of Parkinson’s Disease
+Sign and Symptoms of Parkinson’s Disease

 1. Symptoms that affect motor functions

-2. Rigidity: This includes stiffness of the joints and when combined with tremor will produce cogwheel type of rigidity when the limbs are passively moved.
+2. Rigidity: This includes stiffness of the joints and when combined with tremor will produce a cogwheel type of rigidity when the limbs are passively moved.

 3. Akinesia or Bradykinesia: This slowness or absence of movement.